intuition-dev/intuDocs/managers/10_pillars.md

 platforms, a more hybrid approach.
 The best way to learn how to perform hybrid development is to first learn Electron.
 This is to not be confused with the current approach of React-native: that is two code bases, one for web and one for devices.
-As a tech leader, I want a single code base, otherwise known as a hybrid approach.
+As a tech leader, we want a single code base, otherwise known as a hybrid approach.

 Once Electron has been learned, one can then try build.phonegap.com,